PoluektPolina/hexlet-basics/hexlet-jest/README.md

-Exapmle of Jest framework creation from Hexlet courses
+Example of Jest framework creation from Hexlet courses